wmeijer221/muBench-experiment/gssi_experiment/gateway_aggregator/results/31_10/readme.md

 It stands out that during the second iteration of the experiment, S1 delays start very high as well; i.e., with few S1 requests, the delay is very high; this wholly contradicts expectations and the previous results.
 In this scenario, however, the S3 request charts show an linear-like decrease in delay as they become less frequent, which was not as present in during the previous experiment.

+The final experiment, ``d``, was executed with 8000 requests per iteration, and shows the U curve as well as the expected increasing delays for the different request types.

 ## Experimental variant 3: large in-memory joins